miselta/mvp-manemap/README.md

 HELLO!
 Welcome to Miselta's MVP project - my first ever full stack app :)

-# ABOUT
+# About

 This project is called ManeMap, a directory of beauty supply products & stores.
 Geared mainly towards the black community and individuals with curly & afro-hair types, its main purpose is to streamline the process of locating specialized beauty supply stores & products.

-# KEY TECHNOLOGIES
+# Technologies

-(In the order that I used them)
+(In the order of use)

 - Figma (optional): To visualize the the styling of the page in a digital environment.
 - DBDesigner (optional): To visualize the database tables.
 - VS Code: To code.
 - mySQL: To store information in the database.
 - Node.js and Express: To get the BackEnd working.
-- Postman: To test the BackEnd Routes (currently have GET, GET by Id, and POST).
+- Postman API: To test the BackEnd Routes (currently have GET, GET by id, and POST).
-- React & React Router: To get the FrontEnd working.
+- React & React Router: To get the FrontEnd working, to use private routes.
-- Bootstrap (optional): For styling - I used a combination of this with Vanilla CSS.
+- Bootstrap (optional): For styling.

-# DATABASE & STRUCTURE INSTALATION
+- HTML
+- CSS

+# Database Instalation

 The database consists of three tables - products, stores, and the junction table called products_stores.
 ![Database-Tables](https://user-images.githubusercontent.com/105108470/185428540-6fd48280-7ae2-4a00-9b05-493b3b81aff3.png)